-One of the signs is coolant leaking from the water pump.
-The water pump has a weep hole in the lower portion; see the photo.
+One of the early signs is a coolant leak from the water pump.
+The water pump has a weep (bleed) hole in the lower portion; see the photo.
 A small amount of dry coolant residue around the weep hole is normal, but coolant leaking from the weep hole is a sign that the pump is on its way.

-A failing water pump can also cause intermittent grinding or rumbling noise in some vehicles.
-In this case, a mechanic will have to diagnose the source of the noise, before condemning the water pump.
-For example, a mechanic may find that the water pump shaft feels loose, which means the pump is bad.
+In some vehicles, a failing water pump can cause grinding or rumbling noises; sometimes intermittent.
+In cases like this, a mechanic will have to diagnose the source of the noise, before condemning the water pump.
+For example, a mechanic may find that the water pump shaft is loose, which means the pump is bad.

 In many modern cars, the impeller inside the water pump is made out of plastic and can crack and come loose on the shaft.
 A metal impeller is stronger, but can also be damaged by corrosion at higher mileage.
-In either case, the flow of coolant will be reduced or stopped completely and the engine will overheat.
-The heating system inside the car will also stop working, as it relies on coolant flow.
+In either case, if the water pump impeller is damaged, the flow of coolant will be reduced or stopped completely and the engine will overheat.
+The heating system inside the car might also stop providing heat, as it relies on coolant flow.
 Mechanics can check for coolant flow by comparing the temperature of different parts (hoses) of the cooling system.
-In some cars, a flow of coolant is visible in the expansion tank.
+In some cars, the flow of coolant is visible in the expansion tank.

 Replacing a water pump with a timing belt/chain:

-If the water pump is driven by the timing belt, it is also often replaced as a precaution during the timing belt replacement.
+If a water pump is driven by the timing belt, it is often replaced as a precaution during the timing belt replacement.

 In this Volkswagen engine, a water pump is driven by a timing belt.